 - We DO NOT require the GRE exam for this program.
 However, we do require a written personal statement for use in reviewing your potential as an MSMME teacher.
 In your statement, please summarize your educational and teaching history and current status, discuss your strengths and interests as a mathematics teacher, and describe your goals for completing a Masters Degree in Mathematics focused on secondary mathematics education.

 - The application process also requires you to pay a fee, complete an information form, submit appropriate transcripts, and provide three letters of recommendation.
 You can find instructions for completing an application from the MSU Graduate School athttp://www.montana.edu/wwwdg/apply.html This links you directly to the application requirements.
-Submit all application materials to the Department of Mathematical Sciences at the address given below.
 As soon as the first application item arrives in the Mathematical Sciences office (probably your MSU application form), the department will open a file for you.
-We will continue to add to the file until it is complete, at which time it begins a formal review process.
+We will continue to update/add to the file until it is complete, at which time it begins a formal review process.
 Please note that you will *not* receive updates about which items are missing from your file.
 It will be your responsibility to contact the Mathematical Sciences department office to confirm that all required items have arrived.